green-dolphin-street/green-dolphin-street.github.io/_posts/2025-11-08-Intelligent Platform Management Interface.md

+---
+title: "Intelligent Platform Management Interface (IPMI)"
+layout: single
+date: 2025-11-08
+categories:
+  - IT Infrastructure Engineering
+tags:
+  - Availability
+use_math: true
+---

-* **IPMI (Intelligent Platform Management Interface)**
+### **IPMI (Intelligent Platform Management Interface)**
 * **What it is:** A hardware-level technology that allows administrators to remotely manage and monitor servers, which is fundamental to cloud data centers.
 * **Core Concept:** It's a separate, independent "mini-computer" built onto the server's mainboard.
 It has its own processor, memory, and network connection.
 * **Key Feature:** It runs completely independently of the server's main CPU and operating system (OS).
 It is **always on** as long as the server has power, even if the server itself is powered "off."
 * **Main Purpose:** It provides **"out-of-band" (OOB) management**, which means you can control the server even when its OS is crashed, frozen, or off.

 ---